lammas321/CrabGameLobbyPlus/README.md

 VoiceChatEnabled: If voice chat should be enabled in your lobby.

-MaxPlayers: The max number of players that can join your lobby, must be set to 2 or higher.
+MaxPlayers: The max number of players that can join your lobby, must be set between 2 and 250.

 EnabledGameModes: The names of the game modes you want to have enabled, or '*' to enable them all.